gradle/native-samples/README.md

 ## Application with library dependencies in a multi-project build (transitive-dependencies)

 This builds shows how an application and several Swift/C++ libraries can be built with Gradle and linked together.
-The dependencies are added transitively from the dependencies between modules.
+The dependencies are added transitively using project dependencies between libraries.

 To build and run the application: